Sudan's Omar al-Bashir 'will not seek re-election'

 Mr Bashir, aged 67, has been in power since a coup in 1989.

 Mr Bashir has been indicted by the International Criminal Court for war crimes and genocide in the Darfur region.
-He denies the charges.'No pressure'
+He denies the charges.

 Mr Abdelati, a member of Sudan's ruling National Congress Party (NCP), made comments about Mr Bashir's decision not to seek re-election during interviews with foreign news agencies in Khartoum.